 Folks looking to move that are actually open to a wider variety of areas will almost always pick the Major Metro Area (the center).

 Meanwhile, folks with places to share in the suburbs can often entice someone who thought they only wanted to live inside the metro into moving a bit farther out for better amentities, a lower price, or a really cool roommate.

-Since anyone contacting you will have access to your Roommate Behavior Ratings, they should be good roommate matches.
+Since they'll have your Roommate Behavior Ratings, they should be good roommate matches.

-However, the only subscribers that will be able to contact you will be Cheap Roommate Searchers (other Free Roommate Searchers won't have access to your contact info).
+However, only Cheap Roommate Searchers will be able to contact you (other Free Roommate Searchers won't have your contact info).